Carlo Amoretti: Creator of grand geographical illusion

-Even while it is so poorly regarded Amoretti's work has left an enduring geographical puzzle—an invalid geographical assertion—which has only been recently detected.
+Even while it is so poorly regarded Amoretti's work included geographical assertions that have been the subject of later revision.
+For example, his identification of Magellan's port with Limasawa has been questioned by subsequent scholars.

 In two footnotes on pages 66 and 72, Amoretti surmised that Magellan's port—which he named Massana and appears otherwise as Mazaua or Mazzaua in the clear calligraphic writing of the Beinecke-Yale codex, where the Armada de Molucca anchored from March 28 to April 4, 1521—may be the Limassava in a map of the Philippines by French cartographer Jacques N. Bellin.

 Bellin's map is a perfect copy of a chart made by Fr.
 Pedro Murillo Velarde, S.J., of the Philippines in 1734.
 Murillo's map was such a brilliant and beautiful map many European mapmakers plagiarized it outright.
 To the credit of Bellin, he cites Murillo as his authority; he corrects Murillo's longitude which followed the erroneous entry of Pigafetta.
 The French Bellin was hydrographer to the king of France and one of the greatest and most important French cartographers of the mid-18th century.
 His works were of such excellence as to set a high standard and were widely copied throughout Europe.
 His map of the Philippines came out the same year that Murillo's map came out.

 In any case, Amoretti offers one proof in support of his guess: the latitude of Limassava is at Pigafetta's latitude for Mazaua at 9°40' North.
 He was mistaken on two counts, Limasawa is at 9°56' North while Mazaua had three latitude readings by three members of the Armada, 9°40' N by Pigafetta, 9°20' N by Francisco Albo, and 9° N by the Genoese Pilot.